Optimizing Remote Water Treatment Monitoring and Control

 The need

-Through a referral from our electrician partner, the client reached out to us for assistance with their equipment.
-After conducting a thorough analysis, we crafted a comprehensive proposal that consisted of two main components:
+Through a referral from our electrician partner, the client reached out to us for assistance with their equipment, and after studying the existing equipment, we presented our proposal, which consisted of two parts:

-1. Network Solution: We recommended implementing wireless communication via a mobile network for seamless connectivity between the tanks and the control center.
-This involved utilizing two routers that were interconnected through a VPN for enhanced security.
+Network : We proposed wireless communication via a mobile network between the tanks and the control center, using wireless routers, connected through VPN.

 Implementation